Shutterstock 2276430531

 A good lead generation provider will track each of their readers across their content libraries, and be able to track every piece of content they download.
 They can then provide that information to you as intent data, telling you what your lead is interested in.

-At Headley Media, we collect first party intent data via our six brands spanning 265 content library websites.
+At Headley Media, we collect first party intent data via our seven brands spanning over 300 content library websites.

 We track intent data for each of your leads across all of those websites, meaning we can give you a clear picture of what they’ve been researching.